minio/minio/README.md

 For example, consider a MinIO deployment behind a proxy `https://minio.example.net`, `https://console.minio.example.net` with rules for forwarding traffic on port :9000 and :9001 to MinIO and the MinIO Console respectively on the internal network.
 Set `MINIO_BROWSER_REDIRECT_URL` to `https://console.minio.example.net` to ensure the browser receives a valid reachable URL.

+If your TLS certs do not have IP SANs enabled then this can cause issues with console when MinIO server is configured with TLS directly, use `MINIO_SERVER_URL` environment variable pointing to `https://minio.example.net` this would allow MinIO Console UI to talk to MinIO API with proper TLS certs.

 | Dashboard                                                                                   | Creating a bucket                                                                           |
 | -------------                                                                               | -------------                                                                               |
 | ![Dashboard](https://github.com/minio/minio/blob/master/docs/screenshots/pic1.png?raw=true) | ![Dashboard](https://github.com/minio/minio/blob/master/docs/screenshots/pic2.png?raw=true) |